 Cancer Alliances and NHS England work closely together to deliver the five year cancer strategy.
 There are 19 Cancer Alliances across the country that bring together local clinical and operational staff from providers and other healthcare organisations, to implement the strategy and transform cancer care and support for patients.

 Cancer Alliances look at the care and support patients should expect to receive from diagnosis to follow-up support across whole populations of patients, so they can address variations and implement best practice.
-NHS England provides both direct and indirect funding, support and guidance to Cancer Alliances in their work.
+NHS England provides Cancer Alliances with funding, support and guidance to assist in their work.

 Programme Funding and support for Cancer Alliances

 NHS England has confirmed funding of over £600 million to support delivery of the strategy which has been set out clearly for the four years to 2020/21.

 Support that all Cancer Alliances will receive in 2018/19 to transform care for their cancer patients includes:

 - Transformation Funding to deliver improvements in early and faster diagnosis and quality of life for people living with and beyond cancer